5 Weirdly Memorable Sounds from Classic Arcade Games

 Which all sounds well and creepy, admittedly.
 The sounds come from the back of the sit-down cabinet, and the scream Sinistar makes after you destroy him is still as creepy as it ever was.

-1. Pac-Man Atmosphere: Trying to fool you into believing it's cute Pac-Man is a self-consciously cute game, with ghosts that look like colorful fitted sheets and a hero that looks like a pizza and a maze that looks like the inside of an '80s pizza parlor.
+is a self-consciously cute game, with ghosts that look like colorful fitted sheets and a hero that looks like a pizza and a maze that looks like the inside of an '80s pizza parlor.

 It's also secretly terrifying.
 The ghosts are actually monsters, who just happen to look like cute ghosts.
 The hero withers and vanishes into nothingness every time they touch him.
 And beneath the sound of his constant, ceaseless eating there's an unending, woozy siren that goes on even after your death.
 (When you're powered up, the siren just gets louder, and weirder.)